 There's a new neutral trickling its way into the mainstream.
-It's not gray, it's not white, it's not even greige.
+It's not gray, it's not white, and it's not even greige.
 No, the color we've been seeing more and more of both on the runway and in some of our favorite interior spaces is sage green.
-The soft shade of green reminiscent of the hue found on a fresh sage plant first caught our attention around this time last year when it made its way onto Pinterest's annual trend report.
-According to their data, they saw a major spike in searches for the sage green color, predicting that it would be a trend in the year ahead—a similar hue was also featured in Emily Henderson's kitchen for the Portland project.
+The soft shade of green reminiscent of the hue found on a fresh sage plant first caught our attention when it made its way onto Pinterest's annual trend report in 2017.
+According to their data, they saw a major spike in searches for the sage green color, predicting that it would be a trend in the year ahead.
+A similar hue was also featured in Emily Henderson's kitchen for the Portland project.